dcreith/drawerfront/README.md

 # drawerfront
 <h1>Drawer Front Calculator</h1>

-Calculates and draws drawer front heights based on different equations.
+Calculates and draws drawer front heights based on basic inputs and several equations.
 Useful for comparing layouts to find the most pleasing sizing.
 Web app can be viewed at https://dcreith.github.io/drawerfront/.

 <h2>Calculations</h2>

 <h3>Hambridge</h3>
-The bottom drawer has a height of [(square root of 2) – 1] times thedrawer width.
+The bottom drawer has a height of [(square root of 2) – 1] times the drawer width.
 The second drawer from the bottom has a height of [(square root of 3) – (square root of 2)] times drawer width.
 The nth drawer has a height of [(square root of n+1) – (square root of n)] times drawer width.